lhaippp/Measuring-Sleep-Quality/README.md

 If you already have a working Python 3.x environment with Anaconda you can skip this step.

-And you can open the Anaconda environment by clicking Anaconda Prompt
+And you can open the Anaconda environment by searching `Anaconda Prompt`

 ### 2. Install Git
 To install git, use: `conda install git`